Easy Tahini

 Directions

-• 1Add sesame seeds to a wide, dry saucepan over medium-low heat and toast, stirring constantly until the seeds become fragrant and turn light golden in color, 3 to 5 minutes.
-Be careful; sesame seeds can burn quickly.
+1Add sesame seeds to a wide, dry saucepan over medium-low heat and toast, stirring constantly, until the seeds become fragrant and turn light golden, 3 to 5 minutes.
+Stay close and keep stirring, as the seeds can burn quickly.

 Adam and Joanne's Tips